 "Thanks for the training, very worthwhile"

-Our online modules are taught on Monday and Wednesday evenings, 7-8.30pm.
-Our first module will be delivered on 12 September, with the final on 10 October 2022.
+Our online modules are taught on Monday and Wednesday evenings, 7-8.30pm (UK time).

-The price of each module has been discounted for the Autumn 2022 season to £50 (standard £60) and this includes module notes and training certificate.
+The price of each module is £60 and this includes module notes and training certificate.

 To register your interest in our online modules, please complete our registration form and we will contact you with further details.